 After deciding to leave London, I gave up my flat of seven years and moved to Florence on the first day of autumn.
 It had been on my mind for a long time.

 I had already begun my nomadic journey when I became a freelance copywriter that summer.
-Since I no longer had to check into an office, I became location-independent by default.
+Since I no longer had to check into an office, I became a digital nomad by default.
 With my new found freedom, I could now financially support myself (within reason) anywhere in the world.

 Giving up an overpriced London flatshare felt right but moving to a medieval beauty spot came with some risks.
 My biggest worry was being a thirty-something Brit living amongst American sophomore students.
 Also, what goes on at night when the art museums close?